 Prof's documentaries featured in historic Komagata Maru apology

 On May 18, Prime Minister Justin Trudeau delivered a formal apology in the House of Commons around the Komagata Maru, a ship carrying 376 Indians which the Canadian government refused to allow to come ashore in B.C. in 1914.
-In recognition of his longstanding engagement with the social and political issues surrounding the Komagata Maru and the century-long reverberations of attendant “White Canada” immigration policies, Department of Cinema and Media Arts Chair Ali Kazimi was invited to Ottawa to witness the apology.
+In recognition of his longstanding engagement with the social and political issues surrounding the Komagata Maru and the century-long reverberations of attendant “White Canada” immigration policies, Department of Cinema and Media Arts Professor Ali Kazimi was invited to Ottawa to witness the apology.

 Excerpts from Kazimi’s award-winning 2004 feature documentary Continuous Journey were screened in the House of Commons as part of the occasion.
 He had the opportunity to speak to Trudeau and present him with a copy of his book Undesirables:White Canada and the Komagata Maru (Douglas & McIntyre, 2011).
 Kazimi’s other projects on the topic include the immersive stereoscopic 3D installation Fair Play, which depicts the lives of ordinary people who were affected by the Komagata Maru.